City Hall, StockholmPhoto: Björn Olin/Folio/imagebank.sweden.se

 If you have watched the ‘Wallander’ television series, adapted from the books of Henning Mankell, you pretty much have the southern tip of Sweden in a nutshell.
 And it really is that gorgeous; with rolling plains, white cottages in the distance, and endless sandy beaches.
 'Am I in Sweden', you may ask yourself.

-Northern Sweden and legendary Swedish Lapland are unique.
+Northern Sweden and Swedish Lapland are unique.
 There is nowhere else in the world where you can visit the ICEHOTEL and Treehotel.
-Or sit around the campfire with a Sami guide, sharing stories of your day’s dog sledding adventure and sampling souvas, a local delicacy.
+Or sit around the campfire with a Sami guide, sharing stories of the day’s dog sledding adventure.

-Lush, populated islands, deserted isles and rocky barren skerries dot Sweden’s archipelagos from the far north in Swedish Lapland, wrapping around the coastline of the deep south, before stretching up the west coast.
+From the far north in Swedish Lapland, wrapping around the coastline of the deep south, before stretching up the west coast, there are thousands of islands where you can get a taste of island life.

 Northern Lights, Aurora Borealis trips and holidays